bttcprotocol/bttc-doc/docs/node.md

 mv ./priv_validator_key.json ~/.deliveryd/config
 ```

-### Generate a Bttc keystore file
+### Configuring BTTC with the Signer Private Key

-You must generate a Bttc keystore file only on the validator machine.
+You must generate a Bttc keystore file with the signer private key only on the validator machine.
 Do not generate a Bttc keystore file on the sentry machine.

-To generate the private key, run:
+To set the private key on bttc, run:

 ```sh
 deliverycli generate-keystore ETHEREUM_PRIVATE_KEY